mylokaye/Dice/README.md

 # Dice App for iOS 15

-A rabndom dice denerator app using iOS 15 beta
+A random dice denerator app using iOS 15 beta by Mylo Kaye